Tyrrrz/CliFx/Readme.md

 ### Testing

 CliFx provides a convenient way to write functional tests for your applications, thanks to the `IConsole` interface.
+While a command running in production uses `SystemConsole` for console interactions, you can rely on `VirtualConsole` in your tests to validate these interactions in a simulated environment.

-Instead of interacting with the real console, you can use an instance of `VirtualConsole` to replace the application's stdin, stdout and stderr with your own streams.
-Using optional parameters you can also choose to substitute only some of the streams, in which case the remaining streams are replaced with no-op stubs:
+When you initialize an instance of `VirtualConsole`, you can supply your own streams which will be used as the application's stdin, stdout, and stderr.
+You don't have to supply all of them, however, and any remaining streams will be substituted with a no-op stub.

 ```c#
 var console = new VirtualConsole(